 This instrument appears to have satisfied a desideratum in mechanics: all former attempts have failed, upon the known principle that power is obtainable only at the expense of velocity.
 But the impelling principle is totally different from all others: it is not derived from the body of the machine, but from a resistance operating externally, and in a manner the most conformable to the nature — the resistance of the feet to the ground.
 The body is carried and supported, as it were, by two skates, while the impulse is given by the alternate motion of both the legs.

-Drais’s invention never really took off.
-Part of the problem was roads were unimproved and horse-driven carriages created such deep ruts, it was difficult for riders to balance and ride.
+Unfortunately for Drais his Laufmaschine never really took off.
+Part of the problem involved roads that were unimproved and horse-driven carriages that created such deep ruts, it was difficult for riders to balance and rid simultaneously.
 Riders therefore moved onto sidewalks, which endangered pedestrians.
 Consequently, authorities in such countries as Germany, Great Britain, and the United States banned its use, which thereby ended any possibility that it might become popular.